developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Display BT Address Barcode -** If this value is set to true, the Bluetooth Pairing Utility Application will be opened when the enable method is called.

-* **Decode Feedback LED Timer -** Length of time to illuminate the LED to indicate a successful decode.
+* **Decode Feedback LED Timer -** Defines the length of time (in ms) to flash the Green LED to indicate a successful decode.

-* **Decoding LED Notification -** Length of time to illuminate the LED to indicate a successful decode.
+**Decoding LED Notification -** When enabled, causes the Red LED to flash when the scan trigger is pressed.

 * **Engine Decode LED -** Controls Engines' decode LED behavior
 	* Disabled